RS-PYTHON/rs-infra-core/docs/installation.md

     -i inventory/mycluster/hosts.yaml
 ```

-!!! warning "Disclaimer : For Prefect-Worker post-configuration"
+!!! warning "Disclaimer: For Prefect-Worker post-configuration"
     See **_"2. set `Concurrency Limit` on workpool _on-demand-k8s-pool_"_** in the [Prefect-Worker](./how-to/Prefect-Worker.md) after deploy the app.

 ### 8. Deploy the rs-server